Stealthy20/grocery-shopping-list/docs/TESTING.md

 **Shopping List**
 - Users can see their own added items correctly.
 - Toggle function correctly moves the items under the correct heading when pressed.
-- Reset list button succesfully deletes all the users items and not all items in database.
+- Reset list button successfully deletes all the users items and not all items in database.
 - All the sorting options works as intended.
 - All buttons correctly redirects.